dmidlo/Get-DataHash/README.md

 🔹 **Custom serialization support** – Extend hashing to **custom PowerShell types** with LiteDB’s `BsonMapper`.

 By leveraging **BSON instead of JSON**, `DataHash` ensures every digest is **stable and predictable**, even across different PowerShell versions and environments.

+### **Do we store data in LiteDB, is that how this gets done?
+No! we don't even store the input object within the instance of [DataHash].
+We're using two-thirds of the LiteDB library, as a ***lightweight implementation of the BSON standard***, we leverage BSON, BSON Serialization, and Custom Type Mapping from LiteDB.

 ### **Need to hash custom PowerShell objects?
 No problem.**
 With **LiteDB’s `BsonMapper`**, you can **define exactly how your custom types serialize**, ensuring `DataHash` generates **consistent, structured digests** for your unique data models.